kellyjonbrazil/jc/README.md

 parser as a template and simply place a `.py` file in the `jcparsers` subfolder.

-Local plugin filenames must be valid python module names and therefore must start with a letter and consist entirely of alphanumerics.
+Local plugin filenames must be valid python module names and therefore must start with a letter and consist entirely of alphanumerics and underscores.
 Local plugins may override default parsers.

 > Note: The application data directory follows the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)